 Your manager can request you to work overtime in exceptional circumstances.

 Your manager will discuss your willingness to work overtime with you.
-You are required to join in such a discussion.
-All employees are reasonably expected to respond positively to a request to work overtime
+All employees are reasonably expected to respond positively to a request to work overtime.

 Where possible you will be notified in advance when overtime is required.